celt29/reading-notes/Class 1.md

 - I like what Steve Haffenden from our reading says

->*"...I try to recognize that avoidance, take a step back, and think about the growth mindset.
+>"...I try to recognize that avoidance, take a step back, and think about the growth mindset.
 When I’m ready, I walk through the problem once again, bit by bit, looking for new ways to think about it until I start to see another way forward.
-And for me, it always helps to talk through these steps – out loud, not just in my head."*.
+And for me, it always helps to talk through these steps – out loud, not just in my head.".

 So my plan is to recognize when I'm avoiding something I need to work on by being easily distractable.
 In additon to that, paying attention to when I see the work of others as a threat or something that makes me feel bad about my own work.